alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 Is there information behind this feeling, or is it just a hunch?

 {%
-  slide
-  :deck => "privilege_inclusion",
-  :slide => 29,
+  slide_image2
+  filename="slide29.png"
-  :alt => "Even “positive” stereotypes can be harmful."
+  alt="Even “positive” stereotypes can be harmful." caption="Link to original tweet: <https://twitter.com/andrhia/status/921184523693543424>."
 %}
-  Link to original tweet: <https://twitter.com/andrhia/status/921184523693543424>.
-{% endslide %}

 And even when a stereotype seems like it's positive, it may still be doing harm to the group.

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 30,
+  slide_image2
+  filename="slide30.png"
-  :alt => "Challenge the hidden assumptions in your environment."
+  alt="Challenge the hidden assumptions in your environment."
 %}

 Finally, we've talked about how privilege can be invisible --- we don't see how it helps us.